LassePSH/portfolio/_posts/2023-03-01-master-thesis.md

 This post shows the key results from my Master Thesis.
 The full thesis can be found [here](https://www.lasse-pelle.com/papers/Master_Thesis.pdf).
 <br>
 <br>
-The thesis explores how the acknowledgment of individuals can be quantitively measured by exploiting the Reddit award system.
+The thesis explores how the acknowledgment of individuals can be quantitatively measured by exploiting the Reddit award system.
 The thesis primarily focuses on data from the subreddit [wallstreetbets](https://www.reddit.com/r/wallstreetbets/), where we analyzed the social dynamics of the community using network science and Natural Language Processing.
 We developed a Deep Learning model that classifies awarded posts, using network features and the transformer model ELECTRA.
-Finally, we explained some of the underlying social mechanisms within the community, revealing a ”rich get richer” effect for the award system, where the probability of receiving an award increases prior to the amount previously awarded posts.
+Finally, we explained some of the underlying social mechanisms within the community, revealing a “rich get richer” effect for the award system, where the probability of receiving an award increases proportionally to the amount of previously awarded posts.
 We also investigate the impact of the network size on individuals’ identity within the community, revealing that larger networks have different social dynamics, making it more challenging for individuals to establish identity.
-Overall, this research provides insights into how repuation is formed and maintained within online communities and the factors that contribute to it.
+Overall, this research provides insights into how reputation is formed and maintained within online communities and the factors that contribute to it.

 # Constructing the Network(s)
 We created discrete­time dynamic networks for wallstreetbets.
 Where every unique author is represented as a node in the graph.
 An edge is created between the two nodes if they interact by commenting on a post or comment.
 These networks are a static snapshot of 10 weeks in the period before a post was created, this creates a network for each individual post.
 By doing this we are able to analyze the network before a post is created and the behavior of the individual who made the post in that 10­ week period.
-The data is balanced such that it contains an equal amount of awarded and not awarded posts, this is done by down sampling the majority class not awarded posts.
+The data is balanced such that it contains an equal amount of awarded and not awarded posts, this is done by downsampling the majority class not awarded posts.
 <br>
 <br>
-We created a total $$56278$$ diffrent networks.
+We created a total of $$56278$$ different networks.
 The following figure shows an example of a single discrete­time dynamic graph from 2020-­12-­25 to 2021-­03-­25.
 ![theme logo](/images/master_thesis/frontpage_4.jpg)

-For each network we extracted 12 diffrent features explaining the behavior of the author within the network.
+For each network we extracted 12 different features explaining the behavior of the author within the network.

 | Feature | Description |